eost/wphase/README.md

 For a complete documentation, please refer to [the Wphase wiki page](http://wphase.unistra.fr/wiki/doku.php/wphase)

-Main contributors are Z.Duputel, L.Rivera and H.Kanamori (California Institute of Technology and Universite de Strasbourg / CNRS).
+Main contributors are Z. Duputel, L. Rivera and H. Kanamori (California Institute of Technology and Universite de Strasbourg / CNRS).

 Wphase is licensed under the GNU General Public License (GPL) v3.